Project Overview and Purpose

 Work will enhance mobility and improve traffic flow and safety in the area.
 Current traffic volumes exceed 70,000 vehicles per day in the vicinity of Idlewild Road.
 By 2030, volumes are expected to range from 77,200 to 91,000 vehicles per day.

 U.S. 74 is a primary east-west route in the region and has been identified by NCDOT as a Strategic Highway Corridor, a crucial piece in an ongoing effort to enhance transportation, economic development and environmental stewardship in North Carolina.

-A six-lane divided roadway, U.S. 74 (Independence Boulevard) is being widened so that each direction has four general purpose lanes and one express lane.
-With the option of an express lane, drivers can pay a toll to use the lane and avoid traffic delays.
+A six-lane divided roadway, U.S. 74 (Independence Boulevard) is being widened so that each direction has four general purpose lanes and one bus lane.

-The express lanes are being built in the median and will be separated from the general purpose lanes by 2-foot buffers.
-A single barrier wall will be built in the center of the median to separate the opposing express lane.
+The bus lanes are being built in the median and will be separated from the general purpose lanes by 2-foot buffers.
+A single barrier wall will be built in the center of the median to separate the opposing bus lane.

 Work also involves: